aragon/hack/docs/guides-agent-app.md

 [`dao exec`](https://hack.aragon.org/docs/cli-dao-commands) is used to perform transactions in your DAO directly from the aragonCLI.
 It takes at least three arguments:

-- The first is always the name of the DAO you want to interact with.
+- The first is always the name or address of the DAO you want to interact with.
 In our case this is our DAO's name.

 - The second is the address of the app where the action is being performed.
 In our case this is the [Voting app](https://wiki.aragon.org/dev/apps/voting/).